ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - c - JS - Async and Callbacks.md

 - we've introduced setTimeout() on w2d1, now we just need a few notes so that they can refresh and start the LAB

+@todo:
+- improve intro to synchronous vs. asynchronous code
+- to do some cleanup & improve structure

 --->

 ## Synchronicity vs. Asynchronicity